MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 `history_sync transition` asynchronously walks backwards downloading each external transition until either (1) it reconnects with some existing breadcrumb or (2) it passes the locked slot without reconnecting.
-In either case, we then walk forwards doing `Path_traversal` logic materializing masked ledger-builders all the way up the path.
+In either case, we then walk forwards doing `Path_traversal` logic materializing masked staged-ledgers all the way up the path.
 The materialized breadcrumb list gets sent to the processor.